applicationdesignframework/applicationdesignframework.github.io/examples/application-design/README.md

 # High-level application design from use case to code

-This example focuses on establishing application boundary and mapping architecture to code.
-Requirements are out of scope. **Note:** It is not necessarily the actual Amazon EC2 design.
+**Note:** It is not necessarily the actual Amazon EC2 design.

-## Working backwards
+## Use cases

-Company wants to build Amazon EC2 product.
+Company wants to build an Amazon EC2 product.
 The first use case is to allow customers launch instances.

 ![image](https://github.com/alexpulver/adf/assets/4362270/4513c22e-485b-45a3-be72-7d166d2cd275)